-- Data Center Group: Delivering microprocessors and related chipsets and motherboards designed for the server, workstation, and storage computing market segments; and wired network connectivity products.
+- Data Center Group: Delivering platforms designed for the server, workstation, networking and storage computing market segments.

 - Mobile and Communications Group: Delivering platforms designed for the tablet and smartphone market segments; and mobile communications components such as baseband processors, radio frequency transceivers, Wi-Fi, Bluetooth*, global navigation satellite systems, and power management chips.

-- Software and Services Group consists of the following:
+- Software and services operating segments consist of the following:

-- McAfee: A wholly owned subsidiary delivering software products for endpoint security, system security, consumer security, network security, and risk and compliance, and consumer and mobile security.
+- McAfee: A wholly owned subsidiary delivering software products for endpoint security, network and content security, risk and compliance, and consumer and mobile security.

-- Corporate: Revenue, expenses and charges such as:
+- All other category includes revenue, expenses, and charges such as:

-- A portion of profit-dependent compensation and other expenses not allocated to the operating groups.
+- A portion of profit-dependent compensation and other expenses not allocated to the operating segments;

 - Acquisition-related costs, including amortization and any impairment of acquisition-related intangibles and goodwill.